Julinaut/julianskitchen/readme.md

 - Ability to combine certain ingredients into multi-effect potions.
 - Better balancing of effect times and amplifiers.
 - More enchantment effects as potion effects.
-- A potion that changes the weather
+- A potion that turns grown animals into babies.